-PART II-UGANDA COMMUNICATIONS REGULATORY AUTHORITY
+PART II-UGANDA COMMUNICATIONS COMMISSION

-3. Establishment of Uganda Communications Regulatory Authority
+.
+Establishment of Uganda Communications Commission

-- (1) There is established the Uganda Communications Regulatory Authority. - (2) The Authority is a body corporate with perpetual succession and a common seal and may for the purposes of discharging its functions under this Act- - (a) aquire, hold or dispose of movable and immovable property;

-- (b) sue and be sued in its corporate name; - (c) do all acts and things that a body corporate may lawfully do. - (3) The seal of the Authority shall be authenticated in accordance with Schedule 2.
+- (1) There is established the Uganda Communications Commission. - (2) The Commission is a body corporate with perpetual succession and a common seal and may for the purposes of discharging its functions under this Act- - (a) acquire hold or dispose of movable and immovable property; - (b) sue and be sued in its corporate name; - (c) do all acts and things that a body corporate may lawfully do. - (3) The seal of the Commission shall be authenticated in accordance with Schedule 2.

-4. Functions of the Authority
+5. Functions of the Commission

-- (1) The functions of the Authority are- - (a) to implement the objectives of this Act; - (b) to monitor, inspect, licence, supervise, control and regulate communications services; - (c) to allocate, license, standardize and manage the use of the radio frequency spectrum in a manner that ensures widest variety of programming and optimal utilization of resources; - (d) to process applications for the allocation of satellite orbital locations; - (e) to regulate rates and charges for communications services with a view to protecting consumers from excessive tariffs and to prevent unfair competitive practices. - (f) to draw up, establish, amend and enforce a national numbering plan and allocate block numbers; - (g) to conduct, or authorise any person to conduct, technical evaluations relating to communications services; - (h) to coordinate communication in communications with the relevant national and international organisations;
+- (1) The functions of the Commission are- - (a) to implement the objectives of this Act; - (b) to monitor, inspect, licence, supervise, control and regulate communications services; - (c) to allocate, license, standardize and manage the use of the radio frequency spectrum resources in a manner that ensures widest variety of programming and optimal utilization of spectrum resources; - (d) to process applications for the allocation of satellite orbital locations;

-- to set national communication standards and to ensure with national compliance and international communications standards and obligations laid down by international communication agreements and treaties to which Uganda is a party; - to receive, investigate and arbitrate complaints relating to communications services, and take necessary action; - to promote and safeguard the interests of consumers and operators as regards the quality of communications services and equipment; - to promote research into the development and use of new communications techniques and technologies, including those which promote accessibility of persons with disability and other members of society to communications services; - (m) to improve communications services generally and to ensure equitable distribution of services throughout the country; - (n) to ensure that basic network operators provide leased lines for value added and other services as may be appropriate; - (o) to promote competition, including the protection of operators from acts and practices of other operators that are damaging to competition, and to facilitate the entry into markets of new and modern systems and services; - to regulate interconnection and access systems between operators and users of telecommunications services; - to advise the Government on communications policies and legislative measures in respect of providing and operating communications services;
+- (e) to regulate rates and charges for communications services with a view to protecting consumers from excessive tariffs and to prevent unfair competitive practices. - (f) to establish, amend, administer and enforce a national numbering plan and electronic addresses plan; and assign numbers and electronic addresses; - (g) to conduct, or authorise any person to conduct, technical evaluations relating to communications services; - (h) to coordinate and collaborate with the relevant national and international organisations in matters relating to communications; - (i) to set inational standards and ensure compliance with national and international standards and obligations laid down by international communication agreements and treaties to which Uganda is a party; - (j) to receive, investigate and arbitrate complaints relating to communications services, and take necessary action; - (k) to promote and safeguard the interests of consumers and operators as regards the quality of communications services and equipment; - to promote research into the development and use of new communications techniques and technologies, including those which promote accessibility of persons with disability and other members of society to communications services; - (m) to improve communications services generally and to ensure equitable distribution of services throughout the country;

-- to participate in international fora or conferences and other organisations in the field of communications services to which Uganda is a member; - to collaborate with educational institutions in order to promote specialised education in the field of communications; - to establish and administer a fund for the development of rural communications; - to advise the Minister on the administration of this Act; and - to carry out any other function that is related, connected or conducive to the functions of the Authority. - (2) The Authority shall, at least once every three months, within three months after the end of each year or at the request of the Minister, submit to the Minister a report on the performance of its functions. - (3) The Minister shall lay the annual report of the Authority before Parliament.
+- (n) to promote competition, including the protection of operators from acts and practices of other operators that are damaging to competition, and to facilitate the entry into markets of new and modern systems and services; - (o) to regulate interconnection and access systems between operators and users of telecommunications services; - (p) to advise the Government on communications policies and legislative measures in respect of providing and operating communications services; - (q) to represent Uganda's communications sector at national and international fora and organizations relating to its functions and to coordinate the participation of any interested groups; - (r) to collaborate with educational institutions in order to promote specialised education in the field of communications; - (s) to establish and administer a fund for the development of rural communications and information and communication technology in the country; - (t) to advise the Minister on the administration of this Act; - (u) establish an intelligent network monitoring system to monitor traffic, revenue and quality of service of operators; - (v) to regulate value added services provided by communications operators; - (w) to operate and manage the Uganda Institute of Information and Communications Technology; - (x) to set standards, monitor and enforce compliance relating to content; and